 Find out more about how our noise barrier work to reduce electrical transmission noise.
 These walls not only keep your business compliant with local noise regulations, but they also look good, cost less, and are maintenance-free solutions for reducing the annoying hum of electrical machinery.

-Schedule a consultation with a member of our acoustic team to learn more about how the wall panels can help with reducing transformer noise.
+Schedule your consultation with a member of our acoustic team to learn more about how the wall panels can help with reducing transformer noise.